Mercury13/unicodia-sesh/svg-my/rationale.md

 - 13FEC: bovid’s ears
 - 1400A: redrew
 - 14015: after similar-looking basic O50’s
-- 140C6: found out that loop was done by adding a white object, but redrew
+- 140C6: found out that loop was done by adding a white object, but redrew: THREE HUNDRED
-- 14018: double lines → thin: THREE HUNDRED
+- 14018: double lines → thin
 - 1401A: consistency, after 22/26
 - 1401E: canal does not have curved lines
 - 14021: consistency, after other P1’s